godotengine/godot-docs/tutorials/asset_pipeline/import_process.rst

-The usual approach to this, when using a VCS such as Subversion, Perforce or GIT, is to create the project in a subfolder, so both it and the source assets can be commited to a same repository.
+The usual approach to this, when using a VCS such as Subversion, Perforce or GIT, is to create the project in a subfolder, so both it and the source assets can be committed to a same repository.
 For example:

 Repository layout: